andela-stuff/cp-defence/README.md

 > * Ensure there are no commented-out code snippets in your codebase.
 -----
 > * Ensure the web API is well designed.
 See https://www.codeproject.com/Articles/1227505/Top-REST-API-Best-Practices
 > * Ensure the appropriate HTTP methods are used, and that HTTP status code is returned for different scenarios.
-See https://code-maze.com/the-http-reference/
+See https://code-maze.com/the-http-reference/ and https://httpstatuses.com/
 > * Ensure JSON responses are properly formatted.
 See http://jsonapi.org/
 > * Ensure user inputs are properly validated in both the server and client sides.
 >> For instance, if in the action of a controller on the server side you come across the expression `let name = req.body.user.name`,